marktennyson/Flask-Tortoise/docs/index.md

 ## Introduction

-Flask-Tortoise is an extension for Flask that adds support for asynchronous Tortoise-ORM to your application.
+Flask-Tortoise is an extension for Flask that adds support for asynchronous Tortoise-ORM to your application with in-built **migration** system.
 It aims to simplify using Tortoise-ORM with Flask by providing useful defaults and extra helpers that make it easier to accomplish common tasks.

 Tortoise-ORM is one of the best tool to interact with the database asynchronously.
 It's clean and Django type implementation provides you a better view and understanding of the database ORM system.
 Also you can use the Pydantic data module to write the error-less code.